 The cleanup construction, supervised by EPA, will extend over about 10 years, and consists of three distinct design and construction projects targeting the upper, middle, and lower reaches of the waterway.
 The cleanup will begin in the upper reach and progressively move downstream.

-The cleanup action for the upper reach will be conducted under a Consent Decree or similar agreement with EPA and a group of responsible parties.
-This future group is referred to as the Implementing Entity and will be responsible for adhering to the terms of the Consent Decree.
-LDWG will transition to the Implementing Entity for cleanup construction.
-However, for this document, the term LDWG is used.
+The cleanup action for the upper reach will be conducted under a Consent Decree or similar agreement with EPA and LDWG.
+LDWG is responsible for adhering to the terms of the Consent Decree.